-Dead lifting… Who Knew
+Dead Lifting… Who Knew

-by Joe Lawrence | June 8th, 2022 | Strength Training, Upper Body
+by Joe Lawrence | June 12th, 2024 | Strength Training, Upper Body

 FacebookTwitterPinterestLinkedIn

-dead lift (400x400)About five years ago I discovered the best exercise ever.
+About five years ago I discovered the best exercise ever.
 I had always heard about it, but never tried it.
 I am not sure if it was fear, intimidation, or whatever; however, I just never attempted it.
 Now, it is one of my favorite exercises of all time: dead lifts.

 With just a little bit of coordination and small tweaks, I started off at 225 and got up to 405 within six weeks.
 I felt like a champion stud walking out knowing I just did reps with that much iron.
 Not only that, I started to notice faster gains in other exercises too.
 My benching felt stronger and gains were made there too.

 The key thing to consider when doing dead lifts is to start off very light until you have the technique down.
-If you try to go heavy to fast, you can injure yourself very easily.
+If you try to go heavy too fast, you can injure yourself very easily.

 The stance: place your feet roughly shoulder width apart and your toes under the bar.
 Your elbows will be on the outside of your knees, so not too wide on the stance.
 Bend over keeping your back perfectly straight and parallel-ish to the floor.
 Bend your knees enough to get your hands on the bar.